harshitpaunikar1/retrieval-tool-use-assistant/.github/project-buildup-history.md

 - Task summary: Quick follow-up: spent time just reading back through everything to make sure it still made sense end to end.
 - Deliverable: Small fix, clean result.
+## 2025-08-13 - Day 7: HTML scaffold

+- Task summary: This was the middle stretch where the project started feeling real.
+I kept going and tried to build the base page structure or component skeleton, then cleaned up whatever looked confusing or weak from the earlier days.
+Once the base made some sense, I could finally move a bit faster and stop second guessing every tiny decision.
+There were a few moving parts here, so I kept simplifying the plan in my head before touching anything else.
+- Deliverable: Ended the day with initial UI structure in hand, plus a few side notes on what still needed fixing later.
+There were still a couple of loose parts, but nothing serious enough to block the next step.